Zaha Hadid: Death

 On 31 March 2016, Hadid died of a heart attack at the age of 65 at Mount Sinai Medical Center in Miami, where she was being treated for bronchitis.

 The statement issued by her London-based design studio announcing her death read, "Zaha Hadid was widely regarded to be the greatest female architect in the world today".
 She is buried between her father Mohammed Hadid and brother Foulath Hadid in Brookwood Cemetery in Brookwood, Surrey, England.

 In her will she left £67m, bequeathing various amounts to her business partner and family members.
 Her international design businesses, which accounted for the bulk of her wealth, were left in trust.

-The architectural firm Zaha Hadid Architects maintains its global presence and activity, even after the death of its founder.
+The architectural firm Zaha Hadid Architects maintained its global presence and activity, even after the death of its founder.
+In June 2026, a licensing agreement relating to the firm's continued use of Hadid's name was ended following a court ruling, and the firm rebranded as "ZHA" (company registered as ZHA Architects Ltd).
+It employs around 500 staff worldwide.